para-parakeet (2023) percussion quartet · 7 minutes · advanced

 This new word—para-parakeet—feels very silly to me.
 It reminds me of the reduplication commonly found in the Mandarin Chinese language, where names are repeated as a diminutive.
 It also reminds me of similar drumspeak, e.g. "para-paradiddle".
 It’s a very silly name.

 I make mistakes.
 I tend to make a lot of them.
 Most of them are a varying degree of seriousness, from "temporary embarrassment" to "probably could have died there" to "oh crap, I am a bad person".
+It's pretty easy for me to end up paralyzed at the thought of the stuff I've done wrong.
+Even the little things.

 I can’t keep doing that.
 I can’t keep ruminating over my entire life every time I mess up something.
+I have to remember that mistakes are part of my journey—that I always learn something from messing up.

 I have to remember the parakeets.